Learn about your core and how strengthening it will improve your cycling performance.

 A recent study published in the Journal Current Sports Medicine Reports states, “core stability and its motor control have been shown to be imperative for initiation of functional limb movements, as needed in athletics.
 Therefore, sports medicine practitioners use core strengthening techniques to improve performance and prevent injury.”

-This is further emphasized in a 2017 study entitled Effectiveness of core stabilization exercises and routine exercise therapy in management of pain in chronic non-specific low back pain: A randomized controlled clinical trial which simply concludes “Core stabilization exercise is more effective than routine physical therapy exercise in terms of greater reduction in pain in patients with non-specific low back pain.”
+The importance is emphasized in a 2017 study entitled Effectiveness of core stabilization exercises and routine exercise therapy in management of pain in chronic non-specific low back pain: A randomized controlled clinical trial which simply concludes “Core stabilization exercise is more effective than routine physical therapy exercise in terms of greater reduction in pain in patients with non-specific low back pain.”

 The Core Muscles Include: